omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ### This file, if exists, will enable a super fast per table and parallel DB
 ### dump and import, although without leaving a conventional complete database
 ### dump file in the site archive normally created by Aegir when you run
-### not only the backup task, but also clone, migrate and delete tasks.
+### not only the backup task, but also clone, migrate and delete tasks, hence
+### also restore task will not work anymore.
 ###
 ### We need to emphasise this again: with this control file present all normally
 ### super slow tasks will become blazing fast, but at the cost of not keeping